insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## After the Assessment: Interpreting Your Results
+## After the Assessment at Bhubaneswar: Interpreting Your Results

 How you respond to your ILP assessment results - whether they are better or worse than expected - affects both your subsequent performance and your relationship with the evaluation process.